jimmyli08/DARNet-CD/README.md

 ### Pretrained weights

-The pretrained models can be downloaded from
+The pretrained models can be downloaded soon.